Swiss Movement: Reception and influence

 The album was nominated for a Grammy Award in the category of best jazz performance, small group.
 It reached No. 1 on Billboards jazz album chart, No. 2 on the R&B chart, and No. 29 on the LP chart.Whitburn, Joel (1991) "The Billboard Book of Top 40 Albums".
 Billboard Books. p.
 119.

+Harvey Pekar, writing for DownBeat in a contemporary review, panned the album as "cliche-ridden".

 A Billboard writer commented in 2006 that "what put Montreux on the recorded-live-in-concert map was the legendary Swiss Movement album".
 Writing in AllMusic, Richie Unterberger calls Swiss Movement "one of the most popular soul jazz albums of all time, and one of the best."

-The tapes of this impromptu concert were originally recorded by the festival's organisers and then passed on to Atlantic, who decided to release them after paying a fee of less than 100 dollars.
+The tapes of this impromptu concert were originally recorded by the festival's organisers and then passed on to Atlantic, who decided to release them after paying a fee of less than $100.

 McCann and Harris teamed up again for a follow-up recording, Second Movement, released in 1971.